FarnoodID/UnityAnimalFeeding/README.md

 - **Assets**: Contains all imported assets, including player, animal, and food models.
 - **Scripts**: Includes C# scripts for controlling player movement and projectile behavior.
-  - `PlayerController.cs`: Manages player movement and bounds checking.
+  - `ControlPlayer.cs`: Manages player movement and bounds checking.
   - `MoveForward.cs`: Controls the forward movement of projectiles.
-  - `DestroyOutOfBounds.cs`: Handles the destruction of objects that leave the play area.
+  - `Destroy.cs`: Handles the destruction of objects that leave the play area.
   - `SpawnManager.cs`: Manages the spawning of animals.

 ## Implementation Details